The Polish Lowland Sheepdog is also known as Polski Owczarek Nizinny (Polish Version).

 The Polish Lowland Sheepdog has a weather-resistant double coat.
 It is very shaggy-looking, long and thick and more or less straight.
 The undercoat is soft and dense.

-Although he is not a barker, he will let you know when potential intruders (aka visitors) are approaching your home.
-Don't worry, he is also known for having a very good memory and will remember your friends!
+Although they are not barkers, they will let you know when potential intruders (aka visitors) are approaching your home.
+Don't worry, the PON is also known for having a very good memory and will remember your friends!

 In addition, daily vigorous walks or jogging with a family member will provide them with the physical outlet they require.

 Being a dog with its roots in the countryside of Poland, a rural

 property with room to run will beat out any other as the ideal setting.

 That being said, many of these dogs have adapted to living in apartments.
 The key is to make sure that the PON receives a considerable amount of daily exercise.

 The Polish Lowland Sheepdogs are gentle and get along well with children

 if raised with them.
 They are playful and loving with well-behaved